 About Hannah Kirshner

-Contact me about food styling, recipe development, writing, or anything else at email@example.com.
+Contact me about food styling, recipe development, or writing at email@example.com.

 What does a farm girl in Brooklyn do with a painting degree from the Rhode Island School of Design (RISD), and an obsession with food?
 Start a visually rich culinary publication!
 Write about cooking, develop recipes, and become a food stylist.
 Grow vegetables even if it's one scraggly tomato plant hanging from a fire escape, and find a way to keep chickens whether on a rooftop, in a neighbor's empty lot, a community garden, or the rare urban back yard (I've tried them all).